modiimedia/arri/docs/creating-a-custom-generator.md

 #### Conclusion

 When it comes to data integrity the server should be deemed as the authority.
 This means server side validations will be stricter than the client.
 If the server sees that a field is missing/incorrect it should return an error, while if the client sees that a field is missing/incorrect it should just initialize an default version of that field.

+## Additional Requirements for Official Client Generators

+_If you have any additional questions or concerns regarding the instructions below, please reach out on [discord](https://discord.gg/3pdbYGDa)_

+Maintaining high quality first party clients is a very high priority for Arri RPC.
+This is important to distinguish us from other projects where the clients sometimes do not maintain the same level of quality.
+In order to facilitate this Arri, has a number of test files and integration tests to test our generated clients in a variety of scenarios.
+All official clients need to have tests setup to pass these scenarios.
+Additionally we should try to minimize the number of dependencies needed by official clients.

+Typically when making a new client generator I will hand write a custom client based on `tests/test-files/AppDefinition.json` and then use that for a reference when making the code generator.
+It's tedious at first but it's actual proven to be the easiest way to prevent dumb little syntax errors with the outputted clients.
+Once set up it also provides the most straightforward way to quickly iterating on changes to the generator.
+(EX: Make a change to the hand written client.
+Then adjust the code-generator to have the same output.)

+### Creating unit tests with the reference test files

+In the following directory `test/test-files` there are a number of JSON files which are used as a reference during unit tests.

+Personally I will usually hand write a client based on the `AppDefinition.json` that I want my code-generator to output.
+After that I will create a unit tests that feeds `AppDefinition.json` to the code generator to see if the outputs match (Ignoring disparities in newlines and indentation.
+The `normalizeWhitespace()` utility from `@arrirpc/codegen-utils` can be used for this.)

+Unit tests can also be made for the hand-written client to ensure that it deserializes and serializes the following files in `tests/test-files`:

+-   `Book.json`
+-   `BookParams.json`
+-   `NestedObject_NoSpecialChars.json`
+-   `NestedObject_SpecialChars.json`
+-   `ObjectWithEveryType.json`
+-   `ObjectWithNullableFields_AllNull.json`
+-   `ObjectWithNullableFields_NoNull.json`
+-   `ObjectWithOptionalFields_AllUndefined.json`
+-   `ObjectWithOptionalFields_NoUndefined.json`
+-   `RecursiveObject.json`

+I encourage you to look at some of the codegen-reference projects in `/languages` to see what some of this looks like.
+For example look at the tests in `/languages/dart/dart-codegen-reference` and `/languages/dart/dart-codegen` to see how they reference one another and how they reference the test files.

+### Creating integration tests

+We also have a test server that is used for more intricate integration testing.
+These tests will send actual requests to the test server to ensuring everything is working correctly in various scenarios.

+See one of the existing test clients located in `tests/clients` to see what these integration tests should look like.